GammaSpace/coop-site/src/lib/content/home/GSAbout.md

-# **We are a cooperative studio of game developers, artists, and creative technologists dedicated to exploring community-led flows of individual and collective support.**
+# **We are a cooperative studio of game developers, artists, and creative technologists dedicated to community-led flows of individual and collective support.**